 book companion site.

 - Goetz, Brian, et al. Java Concurrency in Practice.,

 Subject to minor change:

-submitted unless they successfully run according to
+not be submitted unless they successfully run according to

 specification.
-You must demo your program to me
+You must demo your program to me within 2 days

 - Assignment 1

 - Assignment 3

 If you have a disabling condition, which may interfere with your

 ability to successfully complete this course, please contact the